 A non–citizen must also meet all of the other requirements for SSI eligibility, including the limits on income, resources, etc.

-- Lawfully Admitted for Permanent Residence (LAPR) in the U.S., including "Amerasian immigrant" as defined in Section 584 of the Foreign Operations, Export Financing and Related Programs Appropriations Act of 1988, as amended;
+- Lawfully admitted for Permanent Residence (LAPR) in the U.S., including "Amerasian immigrant" as defined in P.L.
+100-202, with a class of admission AM-1 through AM-8;

 - Granted conditional entry under Section

 203(a)(7)of the Immigration and Nationality Act (INA) as in effect before April 1, 1980;

 - Paroled into the U.S. under Section 212(d)(5)of the INA for a period of at least one year;

 - Refugee admitted to the U.S. under Section 207 of the INA;

 - Granted asylum under Section 208 of the INA;

 243(h)of the INA as in effect before April 1, 1997, or removal is being withheld under Section241(b)(3) of the INA;

 - A “Cuban or Haitian entrant” under Section

 501(e)of the Refugee Education Assistance Act of 1980 or in a status that is to be treated as a “Cuban/Haitian entrant” for SSI purposes.